EdgeOL: Efficient in-situ Online Learning on Edge Devices: Conclusion

 \section{Conclusion}

-In this paper, we design an efficient and accurate continual framework for edge devices, namely {\tt ETuner}.
-It achieves both high inference accuracy and energy efficiency for continual learning from both inter- and intra-tuning levels.
-Specifically, it adaptively performs lazy model fine-tuning and selectively freezes converged layers during continual learning.
-Our experiments show that {\tt ETuner} significantly reduces overall fine-tuning time (by 64\%) and energy (by 56\%) consumption, while simultaneously improving inference accuracy by 1.75\%.
+In this paper, we design an efficient and accurate online framework for edge devices, namely {\tt EdgeOL}.
+It addresses requirements for both \textit{adaptiveness} and \textit{energy efficiency} for efficient online learning from both inter- and intra-tuning levels.
+Our experiments show that {\tt EdgeOL} significantly reduces training time and energy consumption while simultaneously improving inference accuracy.